 While the idea seems easy to execute there are some key details that you cannot overlook.
 You need to ensure that your IG-friendly initiative aligns perfectly with your brand.
 An effective way to go about it would be to localize your store experiences.
 Your customers will like it.

 Are your products just sitting on the shelves or resting inside boxes in your retail stores?
 If the answer is yes, then you must change that immediately, you need your customers to experience your products when they come to your store.
-Give them a reward for leaving their house and coming all they to your store for shopping.
+Give them a reward for leaving their house and coming to your store for shopping.
 Otherwise, there would be a trivial difference left between shopping online and shopping in-store.

 If you are running a PC gaming store, you need to put together a great gaming computer and let your customers play the latest games on it.
 The same can be done for a home décor store or a children’s toy shop.
 You can unbox some board games and set them in some comfortable places where people can have fun with them while buying.
 Combine this with some popular toys and let kids have some fun too.
 If they like the toy, they will make sure their parents buy it for them.
 Similarly, if you have an apparel store you can have some play areas for children that can get them occupied while their parents shop, enabling them to truly experience your products without any distractions or worry.

 What is the best way to improve your retail customer experience and take it to the next level?
 The short answer to that question will be, “it depends.”

 Every store is different due to the products on offer and the customers being targeted.
 You need to do your research and ask your customers about things that would make them visit you more.
 Mix things up like offering omnichannel shopping experiences and ask your customers if this makes shopping easy for them.
 You can also work on community building, offering VR experiences, and providing retailtainment which is a fusion of entertainment and retail and in-app checkouts.
 The possibilities are infinite.